walliDprotocol/VerifiEth-Discord-Bot/README.md

 - Admin Rights To A Discord Server
 - Direct Messages From Server Members Enabled
-- A Valid POAP Event With Claim Codes

 <h2>How to install VerifiEth bot on a Discord server</h2>
 <h3>Installation instructions</h3>